 The site may lack a high page speed score.
 Or it may be incorrectly marked up, for example missing a key h1 tag on each page.
 Things like this will affect your ability to rank the site on Google.

-A website design and developer will know about all of this – and so should you!
-To make sure that you are asking them these questions and checking that they are doing these basics, correctly.
+A website designer and developer will know about all of this – and so should you!
+Make sure that you are asking them these questions and checking that they are doing these basics, correctly.